ainneo/website-21/README.md

+## About this Project

+This is my personal website built with react.js and styled components.

+## Technologies:

+- React.js (JS, HTML, CSS)
+- Styled Components (JS, CSS)

-## Create a Scrolling 1 Pager With a Responsive Nav and Sidebar - Linking to Sections of a Page
+### Create a Scrolling 1 Pager With a Responsive Nav and Sidebar - Linking to Sections of a Page

 Install the packages below:

-- Icons: burgar buttons
+- Icons: burger buttons
 - react-scroll: scrolling pages/linking to sections of a page

 ```